Restoring a Chevy C10

 Only then are you ready to spray on your base coat.
 You’ll need to apply up to three coats of your base coat, a final coat, and then a clear coat.

-Restoration projects tend to vary a lot when it comes to the interior step.
-It’s possible that your truck just needs a good old fashioned interior detailing and as soon as your steamer hits the carpet the dirt will simply melt away.
+Restoration projects tend to vary a lot when it comes to the interior.
+It’s possible that your truck just needs a good old fashioned interior detailing, but more often than not you're going to need a full restoration.

-If you’re looking at a full interior restoration, the first step is going to be removing everything that can be removed and cleaned from the bottom up and then back down again.
+If you’re looking at a full interior restoration, the first step is going to be removing everything that can be removed and cleaning it thoroughly.

 One of the great things about older trucks is that everything can be removed so you don’t have to try to work in tight quarters.
 Removing pieces slowly allows you to either restore or replace it with ease.
-The dash, window trim, seats, and window stripping can all easily be removed from the truck, allowing you to look at the true bones of the interior.
+The dash, window trim, seats, and window stripping can all easily be removed from the truck.

 The corners of the cab are one of the places where rust tends to accumulate.
 This includes not only the corners along the floor but also the ones along the roof.
 Make sure that you’re using touch as well as sight to identify rust.
 Touch-up paint can make rust nearly invisible but won’t cover up the rough texture and won’t stop the spread of rust.